Alek Thomas Preview, Player Props: Diamondbacks vs. Rangers

-Alek Thomas and his .438 on-base percentage over his past 10 games (154 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Texas Rangers and Jordan Montgomery on August 21 at 9:40 PM ET.
+On Tuesday, Alek Thomas (hitting .345 in his past 10 games) and the Arizona Diamondbacks face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 9:40 PM ET.

-In his last appearance, he had two hits (going 2-for-3 with a double) against the Padres.
+In his last game he had a one-hit performance (1-for-3) against the Rangers.

 Alek Thomas Game Info & Props vs. the Rangers